RI/(S)MOM renormalizations of overlap quark bilinears with different levels of hypercubic smearing: Numerical results and discussions

 We also compare $Z_A^{\rm WI}$ for the case HYP1 obtained here with that from our previous work in figure~\ref{fig:za_corr}.
 One can see that the results are in good consistency although different boundary conditions in the time direction are used here and in~\cite{Liu:2013yxz}.
 This is not surprising since RCs are not sensitive to finite volume effects from different boundary conditions.

 We will need the RCs for the HYP1 case for calculating hadronic matrix elements in the future.
-To shrink the statistical errors for this smearing case we use 628, 168 and 196 sources to computer the two-point correlators in Eqs.(\ref{eq:cpp},\ref{eq:ca4p}) on ensembles f004, f006 and f008, respectively.
+To shrink the statistical errors for this smearing case we use 628 configurations, 16 sources on 42 and 16 sources on 49 configurations to compute the two-point correlators in Eqs.(\ref{eq:cpp},\ref{eq:ca4p}) on ensembles f004, f006 and f008, respectively.
 The linear chiral extrapolation of $Z_A^{\rm WI}(am_q)$ is similar to those shown in figure~\ref{fig:za_corr}.
 In the chiral limit of valence quark we find

 respectively, on the three ensembles.
-Here the error is statistical and we used all ten valence quark masses for doing the chiral extrapolation.
-For the chiral limit of the up and down quarks in the sea we linearly extrapolate the results on the three ensembles to $am_l+am_{\rm res}=0$ and obtain $Z_A=1.0807(10)$.
-We repeat the above chiral extrapolations for other three choices of the valence quark masses: (1) Remove the lightest four; (2) Remove the heaviest two; (3) Remove the lightest four and the heaviest two.
-Then half of the largest variation in the center values is taken as a systematic uncertainty (0.0007).
+Here the error is statistical and we used all ten valence quark masses for doing the chiral extrapolations.
+For the chiral limit of the up and down quarks in the sea we linearly extrapolate the results on the three ensembles to $am_l+am_{\rm res}=0$ and obtain $Z_A=1.0789(7)$.
+This extrapolation as well as a constant fit (1.0788(2)) is shown in figure~\ref{fig:za-sea}.
+The difference between the linear extrapolation and the constant fit is taken as a systematic error (0.0001) below.

+We repeat the above chiral extrapolations for the other three choices of the valence quark masses: (1) remove the lightest four; (2) remove the heaviest two; (3) remove the lightest four and the heaviest two.
+Then the largest variation in the center values is taken as a systematic uncertainty (0.0006).

 Another systematic uncertainty comes from the massive strange quark in the sea.
-By using half of the slope from the linear chiral extrapolation of the up/down sea quarks, we estimate the change of $Z_A$ to be 0.0028 in the limit $am_s+am_{\rm res}=0$.
-In the end we have $Z_A=1.0807(10)(7)(28)$.
-This value is in agreement with our previous result 1.086(2)~\cite{Liu:2013yxz} within $1.5\sigma$.
-We emphasize that we now consider more carefully about the systematical uncertainties in our new result.
+By using half of the slope from the linear chiral extrapolation of the up/down sea quarks, we estimate the change of $Z_A$ to be 0.0003 in the limit $am_s+am_{\rm res}=0$.
+In the end we have $Z_A=1.0789(7)(1)(6)(3)$.
+Adding up all the errors quadratically, one gets $Z_A=1.0789(10)$.
+This value agrees with our previous result 1.086(2)~\cite{Liu:2013yxz} at $\sim3\sigma$.
+We now have more statistics and consider more carefully the systematical uncertainties in our new result.

 From the fitting of the two-point functions we also obtain the pion mass at each valence quark mass as given in table~\ref{tab:amqv}.